lucasdietrich/stm32l011k4-bare-metal/readme.md

-# Bare metal for `nucleo_l011k4`
+# Bare metal development `nucleo_l011k4`

-This project shows how to build, flash and debug a bare metal application on the `nucleo_l011k4` board.
+This project shows how to build, flash and debug a bare metal application on the `nucleo_l011k4` board, main characteristics :
+- STM32L0
+- ARM Cortex-M0+ core
+- 16KB of Flash, 2KB of SRAM
+- Embedded ST-Link for programming and debugging

 Two build methods are available:
 - *Makefile*